mrc-ide/packit/api/README.md

 to start database and `outpack_server` instances.

 ## Starting App
-Run up app on command line from the project root directory `./api/gradlew -p api/app :app:run`
+Run up app on command line from the /api directory `./scripts/run-dev`

 ## Testing
 Execute tests on the command line or through IntelliJ